Isabel Martínez Blaya

-Isabel Martínez Blaya (Vall de Uxó, 1914 – Castellón de la Plana, March 18, 1989) was a feminist, militiwoman, anti-fascist, and Spanish politician.
+Isabel Martínez Blaya (Vall de Uxó, 1914 – Castellón de la Plana, March 18, 1989) was a Spanish feminist, militiwoman, anti-fascist, and politician.

 With the establishment of democracy in Spain, she became Secretary of Social Services of the Local Executive Committee of the Socialist Party of the Valencian Country–PSOE (PSPV–PSOE) in Castellón.

 Biography

 Isabel Martínez Blaya was born in Vall de Uxó.
 From an early age, she was involved in politics as a member of the Unified Socialist Youth (JSU).
 The organization was created by merging socialist and communist youth groups and was formally founded in March 1936.

 At the start of the Spanish Civil War, at age 22, Martínez enlisted as a militiwoman to fight on the Teruel front with the Matteotti Column.
 Alongside her fellow towns-woman Rosa Fenollosa, she declared her desire to take up arms against fascism and refused to enroll as a nurse in the medical service, unwilling to be relegated from direct combat.
 They went to the front after undergoing firearms training.

 When women were later banned from serving at the front, Martínez and others went to Castellón, where she joined the Provincial Committee of the JSU.
 She helped establish the anti-fascist youth organization Unión de Muchachas ("Union of Young Women").
 This group had been founded in Madrid in May 1937 by the JSU with the aim of uniting left-wing young women and training them to actively assist the Popular Front government in winning the war.

 In Castellón, the provincial secretariat was headed by Milagros Segarra as president, with Martínez as Secretary of Organization.
 The sections for Agitation and Propaganda, Culture, Sports, Aid, Agriculture and Production, and Administration were led respectively by Emilia Betoret, Clara Díaz, Pepa Perona, Teresa Vives, Lola Mañá, and Vicenta Navarro—most of them JSU members.

 One of Martínez's main roles, sometimes acting as chairwoman, was organizing aid for evacuated women arriving from across Spain, many with dependents and no employment.
 She worked to find them jobs and denounced the reluctance of many men, who feared that after the war they would not regain the positions women were taking.
 This sometimes led to obstruction of women entering various workplaces.

 In a 1938 newspaper interview, Martínez discussed women's entry into the workforce in Castellón: